-HRSA uses a standard package from Grants.gov (SF-424) and a standard order of forms (see the table on the following pages for Grants.gov submission and the program-specific NOFO for EHBs submission information).
+HRSA uses a standard package from Grants.gov (SF-424) and a standard order of forms (see the table on the next two pages).
 The NOFO also provides you with explicit instructions where to upload specific Attachments 1 to maximum of 15.